Index

 Cover, contents, report, each on its own page

 The MX Compatible badge on the cover is more than a logo.
-It carries a QR code that resolves to an interactive PDF inspector at /tools/pdf-inspector.html; a regulator or buyer who scans the cover can verify the file's evidence chain end-to-end without leaving the browser.
+It has a QR code that resolves to an interactive PDF inspector at /tools/pdf-inspector.html; a regulator or buyer who scans the cover can verify the file's evidence chain end-to-end without leaving the browser.
 A reader who wants the short version of what each badge signal means can read the explainer at /learn/mx-for-pdfs.html.

 Reviewer notes belong to the reviewer

 Every audit goes through automated checks before a human reviewer signs it off for delivery.
 The checks catch the kind of thing a tired writer might miss.
-A claim that the site has "no schema markup" when actually it carries a small set.
+A claim that the site has "no schema markup" when actually it has a small set.
 A sentence written in the present tense that should be past.
 A scope phrase that mixes per-page numbers with site-wide language.

 Why this shape matters